 Supplies You’ll Need for the Easy Valentine’s Cupcake Toppers:

-Heart cutter (here’s a set similar to mine: Heart cutter set)Edible gold luster dust
+- Heart cutter – here’s a set similar to mine: Heart cutter set

-Valentine’s stamp…like this one: Love Ya Stamp Set,Edible marker
+- Valentine’s stamp…like this one: Love Ya Stamp Set

-The first thing you want to do is grab your fondant an add in the red food coloring.
+The first thing you want to do is grab your fondant and add in the red food coloring.

 Knead the color into the fondant, but only until it’s marbled.